AlibabaCloudDocs/alikafka/intl.en-US/Access control/Grant permissions across Alibaba Cloud accounts.md

 ## Step 4: Enterprise B grants permissions to the RAM user

-Assign the AliyunSTSAssumeRoleAccess permission to the RAM user.
+Attach the AliyunSTSAssumeRoleAccess permission policy to the RAM user.

 1. In the left-side pane, choose **Identities** \> **Users**.

 2. On the **Users** page, find the RAM user and click **Add Permissions** in the **Actions** column.

-3. In **Select Policy** section of the **Add Permissions** dialog box, click **System Policy**, enter AliyunSTSAssumeRoleAccess in the search box, click the policy to add it to the Selected list, and then click **OK**.
+3. In **Select Policy** section of the **Add Permissions** panel, click **System Policy**.
+Enter AliyunSTSAssumeRoleAccess in the search box, click the displayed policy to add it to the Selected list, and then click **OK**.

-4. In the **Add Permissions** dialog box, view the authorization information and click **Complete**.
+4. In the **Add Permissions** panel, check the authorization information and click **Complete**.

-The RAM user of Enterprise B can access Message Queue for Apache Kafka of Enterprise A in the following ways:
+The RAM user of Enterprise B can access the Message Queue for Apache Kafka resources of Enterprise A in the following ways:

--   Console
+-   Use the Alibaba Cloud Management console
-    1. Open the [RAM User Logon page](https://signin.aliyun.com/login.htm) in your browser.
+    1. Open the [RAM Account Login page](https://signin.aliyun.com/login.htm) in your browser.
-    2. On the **RAM User Logon** page, enter the name of the RAM user, click **Next**, enter the password, and then click **Login**.
+    2. On the **RAM Account Login** page, enter the name of the RAM user, click **Next**, enter the password, and then click **Login**.

-        **Note:** The logon name of the RAM user is in the format of <$username\>@<$AccountAlias\> or <$username\>@<$AccountAlias\>.onaliyun.com. <$AccountAlias\> is the account alias.
-If no account alias is set, the ID of the Alibaba Cloud account is used.
+        **Note:** The logon name of the RAM user is in the format of <$username\>@<$AccountAlias\> or <$username\>@<$AccountAlias\>.onaliyun.com. <$AccountAlias\> is the alias of the RAM user.
+If no alias is set, use the ID of the Alibaba Cloud account.

-    3. On the RAM user center page, move the pointer to the profile in the upper-right corner and click **Switch Role**.
+    3. On the RAM user center page, move the pointer over the profile in the upper-right corner and click **Switch Identity**.
-    4. On the **Alibaba Cloud - Switch Role** page, set the enterprise alias or default domain name of Enterprise A, and the RAM role name, and click **Switch**.
+    4. On the **Switch Role** page, enter the enterprise alias or default domain name of Enterprise A, and the RAM role name, and then click **Submit**.

         **Note:**

-        -   Enterprise alias: Use the Alibaba Cloud account of Enterprise A to log on to the Alibaba Cloud user center, move the pointer over the profile picture in the upper-right corner, and view the value on the floating layer.
+        -   To view the enterprise alias, use the Alibaba Cloud account of Enterprise A to log on to the Alibaba Cloud user center.
+Move the pointer over the profile picture in the upper-right corner and view the value on the floating layer.
-        -   Default domain name: Use the Alibaba Cloud account of Enterprise A to log on to the RAM console.
+        -   To view the default domain name, use the Alibaba Cloud account of Enterprise A to log on to the RAM console.
 On the **Settings** page, click the **Advanced** tab to view the default domain name.
--   API
+-   Call API operations
-    1. Call the AssumeRole operation to obtain the AccessKey ID, AccessKey secret, and SecurityToken.
-SecurityToken is the temporary security token.
-For more information, see [AssumeRole](/intl.en-US/API Reference (STS)/Operation interfaces/AssumeRole.md).
+    1. Call the AssumeRole operation to obtain the AccessKey ID, AccessKey secret, and Security Token Service \(STS\) token.
+For more information, see [AssumeRole](/intl.en-US/API Reference/API Reference (STS)/Operation interfaces/AssumeRole.md).
-    2. Use the obtained AccessKey ID, AccessKey secret, and SecurityToken to call an API operation in the code to access Message Queue for Apache Kafka.
+    2. Use the obtained AccessKey ID, AccessKey secret, and STS token to call a specific API operation to access the corresponding Message Queue for Apache Kafka resources.